 When Issues Arise

 Problems often arise where rights are informal or unclear.
+Many servitudes are historic in nature, and in some cases, these rights are constituted via prescription (governed by

 Common disputes include: